The best (and Healthiest) oils for deep frying

 Like the raw avocado, avocado oil is heart-healthy.

 It’s packed with essential fatty acids and oleic acids.

 It fights high triglycerides and high cholesterol.
 In addition, it’s cholesterol-free.

 Avocado oil protip:

 Please read your label carefully.
 There are two grades of avocado oil.
-One is the food grade that you will use to produce your deep-fried foods.
-There is a lower-grade avocado oil which is indicated for cosmetic purposes…
+One is the food-grade that you will use to produce your deep-fried foods.
+There is lower-grade avocado oil which is indicated for cosmetic purposes…

 while this will make your hair shiny and your skin glow, you don’t want to cook with it!